Breaking News: Ford, Honda Add Over 1 Million Cars to Takata Airbag Product Recall

-On Thursday, January 12, 2017 it was announced that Honda Motor Co. is recalling an additional 772,000 Honda and Acura vehicles in the U.S. for defective front passenger seat air bag inflators made by Japanese supplier Takata Corp.
+On Thursday, January 12, 2017 it was announced that Honda Motor Co. is issued a product recall for an additional 772,000 Honda and Acura vehicles in the U.S. for defective front passenger seat air bag inflators made by Japanese supplier Takata Corp.
 Ford is recalling more than 816,000 vehicles in North America in the product recall.

 Since the initial announcement, the recall has tripled in size.
 The industry estimates that the inflator recall will impact 42 million vehicles in the U.S., with the total number of defective airbags reaching between 64 and 69 million.